Bobev64/FRC-ML-Scouting/README.md

 Programs require you to input absolute paths at the moment.
 Currently only supports running on Ubuntu, likely not too hard to hack it to work on other operating systems though.

-I reccommend looking over the [Yolov8 docs](https://docs.ultralytics.com/) for more info on how training and implementation of the neural network is handled.
+I recommend looking over the [Yolov8 docs](https://docs.ultralytics.com/) for more info on how training and implementation of the neural network is handled.

+**NOTE:** The current requirements.txt is broken.